“The Pill” Blocks Romance?

 It’s interesting that Polanski would add, “Trying to level the genders is purely idiotic.”

 If by “masculine” Polanski means “empowered,” then by all means, I do hope the pill has made women more masculine.

 This man’s comments wouldn’t matter except that some conservatives are trying to make contraception illegal and some are using these sorts of arguments to dissuade women from using birth control: you wouldn’t want to be “masculine” or lose romance!
 Don’t know how persuasive they will be.
 But some in the W. Bush Administration and some states have worked or been working to end contraception as we know it.

 Popular Posts on BroadBlogs

 Sex Objects Who Don’t Enjoy Sex

 What Abusers and “Pro-Family” Conservatives Have in Common

 Guys, Girls Swap Roles at a Bar

-Posted on May 31, 2013, in feminism, rape and sexual assault, relationships, reproductive rights, sex, sexism, women and tagged feminism, rape and sexual assault, relationships, reproductive rights, Roman Polanski, sex, sexism, women.
+Posted on May 31, 2013, in feminism, rape and sexual assault, relationships, reproductive rights, sex and sexuality, sexism, women and tagged feminism, rape and sexual assault, relationships, reproductive rights, Roman Polanski, sex and sexuality, sexism, women.
 Bookmark the permalink.
 57 Comments.